Franklyn Flowers, by Nawia ©

 Franklyn Flowers, also known as the Bastard of Cider Hall, is a knight and a captain in service to the Golden Company.

-Franklyn is a big-bellied, shambling hulk of a man with a seamed face crisscrossed with old scars.
-His right ear looks as if a dog had chewed on it and his left ear is missing entirely.
-He wears a lord's ransom in golden arm rings, he may wear at least twelve of them, one for each year he has served with the company.
+Franklyn is a big-bellied, shambling hulk of a man, with a seamed face crisscrossed with old scars.
+His right ear looks as if a dog had chewed on it, and his left ear is missing entirely.
+He wears a lord's ransom in golden arm rings, one for each year he has served with the Golden Company.

 A Dance with Dragons

-During the victor's feast in Griffin's Roost's great hall, Jon Connington presides from the Griffin's Seat while Franklyn shares the high table with Homeless Harry Strickland, Black Balaq, and the three young Conningtons they had taken captive.
-Franklyn is later present during Jon's war council held at Griffin's Roost.
+During the victors' feast in the great hall, Jon presides from the Griffin's Seat, while Franklyn shares the high table with Harry Strickland, Black Balaq, and the three young Conningtons they had taken captive.
+Franklyn is present during Jon's war council in the castle.

-Makes me a sort o' brown apple Fossoway, the way I see it.
+My mother was a washerwoman at Cider Hall till one of milord's sons raped her.
+Makes me a sort o' brown apple Fossoway, the way I see it.—Franklyn to Aegon Targaryen